 I know all this might sound harsh.
 But remember…lies are enticing specifically because they sound nice and easy, exactly what we want to hear.
 Remember the father of the lie.
 This essay goes out to single Millennials.
 To encourage you to embrace the truth.
 Better to do it now before you look back on your youth and realize, you wasted it.
 Or in some cases, spent it on the wrong person.
 Now then…let’s begin.

 They say, beauty is in the eye of the beholder.

 They say, you can’t judge a book by its cover.

 There’s a lot of sayings when it comes to beauty.
 Is any of it true?
-Or are they just pleasant words to put the mind at ease?
+Or are they just pleasant words to put the mind at rest?

 If you’ve been following my blog for some time, then you know one of my biggest accomplishments in life is that I was able to lose 178lbs.
-I went from 378 to 220 in the span of four years (21-25) through the hard work associated with working out and eating better.
+I went from 378 to 220 in the span of four years (21-25) through the hard work and eating better.
 It wasn’t easy.
 Let me emphasize…IT WAS NOT EASY.
-But during that time, my mindset changed.
-Whether it was easy or not became irrelevant.
+But during that time, my lifestyle changed.
 Hard work became my lifestyle.

 A couple months back, I was at a work function surrounded by kind, respectable ladies when they marveled at my before-and-after pictures.
 And they asked…

 “Rock, what motivated you to get in the gym and start losing weight?”